 Standard Licenses

 RSL enables multiple publishers or content owners to reference a shared set of licensing terms, such as open source or Creative Commons license frameworks, through the <standard> element.
-By pointing to a common license URL, different websites can declare that their content is governed by the same standard agreement.
-When a client application (e.g., an AI company) accepts the terms of the standard license, it gains access to all content covered by RSL licenses that reference that shared URL through their <standard> element.
+By pointing to a common license URL, websites can declare that their content is governed by the same standard agreement.
+When a client application (e.g., an AI company) accepts the terms of a standard license, it gains access to all content covered by RSL licenses that reference that shared URL through their <standard> element.

 Example Code: Collective Paid License